-When a parent brings his baby to be fitted for his first pair of shoes it is always a rewarding, but challenging experience.
-I want to clarify that this is one of the areas where I feel greater responsibility and conscientious effort on my part since the future health and development of the child’s foot is my personal responsibility and the parent is placing his complete trust on me.
+When parents bring their babies to be fitted for their first pair of walking shoes it is always a rewarding, but challenging experience.
+I want to clarify that this is one of the areas where I feel greater responsibility and conscientious effort on my part since the future health and development of the child’s foot is my personal responsibility and parents are placing their complete trust on me.

 Parents please make sure that you are providing your baby with the right pair of shoes; consider the importance of the future health and development of your child’s foot.
 These are some facts that make fitting of this footwear unique: